aptos-labs/developer-docs/apps/docusaurus/docs/guides/randomness.md

 - `let winner_idx = aptos_framework::randomness::u64_range(0, n);` is the a randomness API call that returns a u64 integer in range `[0, n)` uniformly at random.
 - `#[randomness]` is a required attribute to enable the API call at runtime.

 Note: there are security nuances to consider, explained in more details in "Security Considerations" section.
 Compiler helps with test and abort attacks by requiring functions using randomness to be private.
-On the other hand, randomness API currently doesn’t prevent undergassing attacks, and so code needs to be written in a specific way to avoid it.
+On the other hand, randomness API currently doesn’t prevent undergasing attacks, and so code needs to be written in a specific way to avoid it.

 ## How to use Aptos randomness API